 Here are some pro-tips for your Glacier National Park itinerary:

-- You’ll also need a pass for Going-to-the-Sun Road in 2021.
-This may be the case in 2022 as well, but you’ll need to reserve a 7-day ticket for Going-to-the-Sun Road for $2 to enter the road.
-You can purchase that 60 days in advance at 8 am MDT or 2 days ahead of time.
+- You’ll also need a pass for Going-to-the-Sun Road.
+Typically in the summer during the day, you’ll need to reserve a 3-day ticket for Going-to-the-Sun Road for $2 to enter the road.
+You can purchase that 120 days in advance at 8 am MDT or 1 day ahead of time.

 - Carry Bear Spray!
 Better to have it and not need it than not have it and need it!
 You can rent bear spray for about $25 per can for a week at many stores and visitor centers around the park.
 However, we just picked ours up at the airport on the way out and returned it there.
 Definitely watch the instruction video (it’s 2 minutes long).